Skip to Content

 First, remove the ribs from the package and drain and discard the liquid.

 Next, remove the extra flap of meat that is connected to the top portion of the rack of ribs.
-You can certainly cook the meat, but it is best to cut it away from the rack of ribs before doing so.
+You can certainly cook the meat, but it is best to cut it away from the rack so that everything cooks evenly.

 Now comes the crucial step before making smoked baby back ribs.
 Flip the ribs over so that the bones are facing towards you.
 You will see a thin membrane that must be removed in order to make the ribs tender once cooked.